Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Discussion

 \section{Discussion}

-This article proposes three methods to decompose a TVC to evaluate the trait and state effects separately.
-Specifically, we view the baseline value as the trait feature and either the interval-specific slopes or changes or change-from-baseline values as a set of the state features.
-We evaluated the three decomposition methods through extensive simulation studies by fitting LGCMs with a decomposed TVC, assuming that the longitudinal outcome takes the bilinear spline function with an unknown knot.
-Based on our simulation studies, the LGCMs with the first two decomposition methods are capable of estimating the parameters of interest unbiasedly and accurately with generating target coverage probabilities, though the estimates from the model with the third method might be biased under some challenging conditions, such as the conditions with a shorter duration.
-The patterns we observed in the simulation study were also supported by real-world data analysis: the underestimation of the growth factors of the longitudinal outcome with the first two decomposition methods was negligible, while the discrepancy of the third method is relatively meaningful.
+This article proposes three methods for decomposing a TVC to evaluate the baseline and temporal effects separately.
+Specifically, we treat the estimated baseline value as the initial trait and either the interval-specific slopes, interval-specific changes, or change-from-baseline values as a set of temporal states.
+We assessed the three decomposition methods through extensive simulation studies by fitting LGCMs with a decomposed TVC, assuming that the longitudinal outcome follows a bilinear spline function with an unknown fixed knot.
+Based on our simulation studies, the LGCMs with the first two decomposition methods are capable of estimating the parameters of interest unbiasedly and accurately with generating target coverage probabilities.
+However, the estimates from the model with the third method might be biased under challenging conditions, such as those with a shorter duration.
+The patterns we observed in the simulation study were also supported by real-world data analysis: the underestimation of the growth factors of the longitudinal outcome with the first two decomposition methods was negligible, while this underestimation of the third method was more evident.